 Students who are interested in this sector usually want to know more about the future of the industry and the energy challenges it faces.
 In particular, there is a focus on the impact of electric vehicles in light of the government's announced plans to phase out the sale of new, conventional petrol and diesel cars and vans by 2040.
 While electricity generated from solar and wind is expected to increase by around 400%, it is also expected that the role of natural gas will expand in electricity generation and that oil will continue to play a leading role in the world's energy mix, with growing demand driven by commercial transportation and the chemicals industry.

 What it's like working in the oil and gas industry

-Getting a graduate job in oil and gas engineering
+Getting a graduate engineering job in the oil and gas industry

-The oil and gas energy industry seeks graduates in...
+The oil and gas industry seeks graduates from the following disciplines:

 Thanks to Sonia Bingham for her help with this article.
 Sonia is a chemical engineer and plant manager at ExxonMobil.
 She has an MEng in chemical engineering and fuel technology from the University of Sheffield.